resoluteworks/invirt/docs/docs/api/invirt-data/page.md

  * The user needs to know the total number of results in the current query.

-# Page
+## Page

 To that effect, the core pagination component is kept very simple.
+To read a `Page` object from a `Request` object's query parameters use the [Request.page()](/docs/api/invirt-core/request-extensions#requestpage) extension.

 ```kotlin
 data class Page(
     val from: Int,